GearXstudios/64downloads/README.md

   These are constantly asked questions by our members, users, and buyers.

 ## Can I run these games on my PC?
   Technically, yes.
 But, with a machine like a GearX 64 and your USB, it allows you to play with Serial and Parallel port gamepads and joysticks like the Gravis PC Gamepad or and Atari Joystick!
 Although for a classic experience, we recommend using a wireless keyboard and mouse; a Logitech K330.
+To give labor consideration, with your modern PC you would have to use an emulator like DOSBox to play them; to use that you have knowledge in programming and some DOS commands (*Note that DOSBox uses MS-DOS 5.0 which is not compatible with MS-DOS 6.22 Programs that are also compatible with Windows 3.0 and above).

+ On a GearX 64 machine you will have no problem running these games.
+As long as your USB accepts your RAM as 16 MB, you can play even the oldest games for MS-DOS and FreeDOS!
+Plus we give you a USB that comes with our advanced MS-DOS / FreeDOS compatible GUI we call Skyline OS.

+## Can't you find these shareware games all over the internet?
+ Sure you can, but are all of the downloads from ALL OVER the web safe?
+We can garantee that games are.